CAIRO

 Spend the day as you prefer — swimming, reading, enjoying the coastline, or simply allowing the body and mind to settle after days of travel and exploration.
 Resorts in Sharm offer quiet corners, shaded terraces, and easy access to the water.Optional Experience: Ras Mohammed National Park

 For those who wish to explore, Ras Mohammed offers one of the most striking marine environments in Egypt.
 Coral shelves, lagoons, and clear turquoise water make it ideal for snorkeling.
-The experience is accessible, visually rich, and suitable even for those with no prior snorkeling experience.Meals: Breakfast
+The experience is accessible, visually rich, and suitable even for those with no prior snorkeling experience.Meals: All Inclusive

 Overview